mauricemach/coffeekup/README.md

 Command-line:

-    coffeekup FILE [> OUTPUT]
+    $ coffeekup -h

+    Usage:
+      coffeekup [OPTIONS] path/to/template.coffee

+    Available options:
+      -w, --watch        Keeps watching the file and recompiling it when it changes -p, --print        Prints the compiled html to stdout -f, --format       Applies line breaks to html output -u, --utils        Adds helper locals (currently only "render") -h, --help         Prints this help message
+      -v, --version      Shows CoffeeKup version

 See [/examples](http://github.com/mauricemach/coffeekup/tree/master/examples) for complete versions.
 Please note that even though all examples are given in coffeescript, you can also use their plain javascript counterparts just fine.

 ## Compatibility

-Latest version tested with node 0.2.3 and CoffeeScript 0.9.4.
+Latest version tested with node 0.2.4/0.3.0 and CoffeeScript 0.9.4.